Distributional Evaluation of Generative Models via Relative Density Ratio: Data Availability

 \section{Data Availability}

-Our GitHub page (\url{https://github.com/yuliangxu/RDR}) contains all the reproducible workflows to recreate all the analysis results reported in this manuscript.
-For the 1D examples and MNIST examples, we provide the Jupyter notebook with the same plots used in the manuscript.
-For the CelebA-64 example, we provide the pipeline to generate 160{,}000 training images, and the workflow to recreate the analysis results given the pre-generated data.
-For the American Gut example, we provide the data preprocessing code and the workflow for the main result in the paper.
+Our GitHub page \hidetext{(\url{https://github.com/yuliangxu/RDR})} and Supplementary code contain all the reproducible workflows to recreate all the analysis results reported in this manuscript.
 All data used are openly available, and we have included the code to directly download the data online.
 We use pre-trained models for MNIST and CelebA-64 examples, and have included the URL to download the pretrained checkpoints in our reproducible workflow.